 Hi, I was in my 20s and in law school when I developed UC, in 1985 or so.
 I think it was caused by Accutane.
 It took me a while to figure out how to manage things, what to do and not to do.
 But here I am more than 20 years later, coping pretty well ~

 I had never "met" anyone with this disease until I checked out this forum.
 It is surreal to hear people experience exactly what I have.
 Sometimes I read posts to my husband in amazement, and sometimes it makes me cry!
-I thought I was the only one who dreamed about finding a bathroom!
+I thought I was the only one who dreamed about

 I choose not to tell people I have this, only my family knows and one or two old friends from "back home."
 My friends just think I have a small bladder, because when out shopping or playing golf I have to use the bathroom a lot (and I'm very good at sneaking off to go real quick).
 They don't need to know the details.